jsampe/drupal7/README.md

 Logically, the first thing to do is change your administrator password.

+And the second that you create a repository for your project and use this branch as your development branch.

-We already have Drupal ready, the next thing I usually do if it is a migration or update are enable the Backup and Migrate module and load the content.
+We already have Drupal ready, the next thing I usually do if it is a migration or update, enable the Backup and Migrate module and load the content.

 Take some time to review the list of modules and libraries installed, nothing is enabled by default.